Philip Hogarty: Personal life and death

 Hogarty was born in Holles Street Hospital, Dublin, and raised in Baggot Street until in 1990, at the age of two, he moved to the suburb of Jobstown in Tallaght.

-While crossing the Blessington Road in Tallaght at about 2:30 am on 1 January 2008, he was hit by a Garda car, and died shortly later.
+While crossing the Blessington Road in Tallaght at about 2:30 am on 1 January 2008, he was hit by the driver of a Garda car, and died shortly later.
 His funeral Mass was held in St. Thomas's church in Jobstown.